Miscellaneous information

 If you're seeing strange, unrecognised characters in your text labels or titles, you may need to specify the correct

 character set that the browser should use.
-In PHP you can do this with the header()
+In php

 function (which, as the